-- There will be significantly less business travel conducted with more use of video conferencing technology.
-This will save time and money and be better for the environment, but will it have a detrimental effect on relationships in the supply chain?
-There’s bound to be less conferences and events, so traditional networking opportunities will be limited and that means businesses will need to work harder and smarter on their customer relationships.
+- There will be significantly less business travel conducted with more use of video conferencing technology: this will save time and money and be better for the environment, but will it have a detrimental effect on relationships in the supply chain?
+There are bound to be fewer conferences and events, so traditional networking opportunities will be limited and that means businesses will need to work harder and smarter on their customer relationships.

-- Automation within the supply chain is also something that will accelerate over the next 12 months.
-Even before the current Brexit and covid related labour issues, many of our clients were driving significant investments, looking at more efficient ways of harvesting and processing and developing new equipment that can reduce their reliance on seasonal labour.
-This is only going to be more important in the future as not only a way to head off potential labour shortages but also to increase productivity and help reduce costs even further to keep pace with retailer price demands.
+- Automation within the supply chain is also something that will accelerate over the next 12 months: even before the current Brexit and covid-related labour issues, many of our clients were driving significant investments, looking at more efficient ways of harvesting and processing and developing new equipment that can reduce their reliance on seasonal labour.
+This is only going to be more important in the future as not only a way head off potential labour shortages but also to increase productivity and help reduce costs even further to keep pace with retailer price demands.